Northern California Stream Report

 Sugar Creek Ranch Report

-Report: With the warming trend happening, March is a good month to spend some time on the ponds.
-This is when the first Callibaetis hatches begin and the South Pond is definitely the spot to be.
-Bring some Adams and Missing Links to sight fish for the cruising bows.
-Midges in red and black, brown and just about any smaller Blue Wing Olive nymph pattern fished under a indicator will be a solid choice on Sugar Creek over the winter.
+Report: The weather is cooling off and the fish are super hungry on the ranch.
+The Callibaetis are coming off on most days and these are the big ones.
+Bring some Adams and Missing Links to sight fish for the cruising Bows, #14-16.
 While they are not hatching, Damselfly nymphs are abundant, so bring a bunch of the Balanced Damsels, and Black, Brown and Olive Balanced Leeches fished under indicators are something you should always have.
 Zebra Midges in red #18 are also working well.
 Remember, these fish can be spooked on clear, bright days, so a little stealth per small creek fishing can go a long ways to fooling the large rainbows in Sugar Creek!

 Hot Flies: